Shadows Fall: The War Within (2004–2006)

 Shadows Fall released its first DVD The Art of Touring in November 2005.
 The DVD included a live concert, backstage footage, and six music videos.

+In December 10, 2005, Shadows Fall signed a deal with Atlantic Records.

-The band released its final release on Century Media Records, titled Fallout from the War on June 13, 2006.
+The band released, titled Fallout from the War on June 13, 2006 through Century Media Records.
 Released as a compilation album, it debuted at number 83 on the Billboard 200.
 Fallout from the War included tracks recorded for The War Within that did not make it on to the album, B-sides, re-recordings, and cover songs.
 David Jeffries of AllMusic claimed the album is "a great informal introduction to the ferocious and melodic witches' brew Shadows Fall always seems to nail."
-They then headlined the Strhess tour once again with Poison The Well providing support.
+They then headlined the Strhess tour once again with Poison the Well providing support.

 During this time Shadows Fall were also invited to WWE headquarters to rework entrance theme song of WWE superstar Rob Van Dam, titled Fury of the Storm.
 Van Dam never used the song however it did appear on the WWE Wreckless Intent album.
 They also contributed to the God of War II Official Soundtrack with the song "Blood of Destiny.”